Doha Golf Club

 The Doha Golf Club in Doha, Qatar is an 18-hole, 7,374-yard, par 72 championship course that was designed by Peter Harradine.
-The Doha Golf Club is also one of the first grass golf course ever built in the Middle East.
+The Doha Golf Club is also one of the first grass golf courses ever built in the Middle East.
 Open to nonmembers, it has a 2 808 yards long floodlit nine-hole academy course, and a clubhouse with three restaurants and a golf shop.

 The club hosts the Qatar Masters golf tournament.